 Greek Life is an important component of the culture and history at Wofford College.
 Approximately 50 percent of Wofford’s student body is currently a member of a Greek letter organization.
 Membership in one of the many social fraternities and sororities provides many valuable resources to the community.
 These organizations strive to assist members in developing leadership skills, personal growth opportunities, and work to build a community that fosters lifelong bonds of brotherhood and sisterhood.
+All organizations have a minimum GPA requirement which varies from organization to organization.
 Each fraternity or sorority is supported by one of the three governing bodies of Greek Life:

 Interfraternity Council – the governing body for Wofford College’s six IFC fraternities on campus (Kappa Alpha Order, Kappa Sigma, Pi Kappa Alpha, Pi Kappa Phi, Sigma Alpha Epsilon, Sigma Nu).

 Panhellenic Council – the governing body for our four National Panhellenic Conference sororities on campus (Delta Delta Delta, Kappa Alpha Theta, Kappa Delta, Zeta Tau Alpha).

 National Panhellenic Council – the governing body for our two historically African American fraternities and sororities on campus (Omega Psi Phi and Kappa Alpha Psi).